 One of the most common questions we get asked by mums considering our training is ‘What do your students go on to do after graduating?’
 From freelance social media marketer to head of marketing, director of a charity, launching a new business, director of comms and beyond is the answer!
-In this blog we talk to four graduates from our Social Media Marketing: Associate Programme about what their work life looks like now.
+In this blog we talk to four graduates from our Advanced Diploma in Social Media Marketingabout what their work life looks like now.

 All of the mums on our Advanced Diploma in Social Media Marketing spend six months intensively learning about social media marketing.
 Digital Mums is the only UK social media training company offering REAL™ learning.
 That’s learning by doing IRL which on the Programme means getting real-world experience by delivering a social media campaign for a live client.
 Think of it as a digital work placement - everything you learn you get to try out IRL on a real business.

 Our Advanced Diploma mums come from a marketing, advertising, PR, journalism or broadcast background and are looking to dive deeper into the specifics of social media marketing for businesses.
 Read on to hear from four graduates who have now realised the #WorkThatWorks dream; an awesome career and being there for their families.

 “I found the perfect senior level flexible job” Lisa McLaughlin